PatrickChristoph/udacity_capstone/report/project_report.md

 K-Means were used for clustering, which partitions data into a predefined number of clusters by minimizing the distance between data points and their respective cluster centroids.
 It iteratively updates the centroids and reassigns points until the clusters stabilize.
-K-Means is a good choice for our customer segmentation because it is simple, efficient on large datasets, and often produces well-separated, interpretable clusters.
+K-Means is a good choice for the customer segmentation because it is simple, efficient on large datasets, and often produces well-separated, interpretable clusters.

 #### Optimal Number of Clusters

-Since K-Means requires a predefined number of clusters, it is important to determine the optimal number for our dataset.
+Since K-Means requires a predefined number of clusters, it is important to determine the optimal number for the dataset.
 Common techniques for this are the elbow method and the silhouette score.
 To apply these techniques, different numbers of clusters were tested first and collect the corresponding results.

 For the elbow method we have to plot the within-cluster sum of squares (WCSS or Inertia) against the number of clusters and identifying the "elbow point".